 We are a people gathered together today, in this place, in this time, to reflect, to imagine, and to step forth into a new future where we are called to a greater purpose by a God under whose Divine eyes watch over us on this day.

 This same Higher Power that has watched over, guided, inspired and led the Spiritual Giants of our faith Moses, Jesus, Mohammed, Rama, Buddha, and the great Gurus, on whose shoulders we stand today—this same Higher Power watches over us.
 That same Spirit that hovered over the waters at the dawn of creation lives and dwells in you, our graduates.
-Read the rest of this entry
+Continue reading “In the Presence of Giants– Neuqua Valley High School Baccalaureate Speech”

 The Garden is Ablaze with Color